sjentsch/lsjDocs/Ch08/Ch08_Estimation_6.rst

-As always, there is a lot of topics related to sampling and estimation that are not covered in this chapter, but for an introductory psychology class thit is fairly comprehensive I think.
+As always, there is a lot of topics related to sampling and estimation that are not covered in this chapter, but for an introductory psychology class this is fairly comprehensive I think.
 For most applied researchers you will not need much more theory than this.
 One big question that I have not touched on in this chapter is what you do when you do not have a simple random sample.
 There is a lot of statistical theory you can draw